amix/vimrc/README.md

 # The Ultimate vimrc

-Over the last 10 years I have used and tweaked Vim.
-This is the ultimate vimrc (or at least my version of it).
+Over the last 10 years, I have used and tweaked Vim.
+This configuration is the ultimate vimrc (or at least my version of it).

 There are two versions:

 * **The Basic**: If you want something small just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a good basic setup
-* **The Awesome**: Includes a ton of useful plugins, color schemes and configurations
+* **The Awesome**: Includes a ton of useful plugins, color schemes, and configurations

-I would of course recommend using the awesome version.
+I would, of course, recommend using the awesome version.

 ## How to install the Awesome version?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following from your terminal: